Introduction

 When working with us according to this policy, you can expect us to:

-• Extend Safe Harbor for your vulnerability research that is related to this policy
+Extend Safe Harbour for your vulnerability research that is related to this policy

-• Work with you to understand and validate your report, including a timely initial response to the submissio
+Work with you to understand and validate your report, including a timely initial response to the submission

 Scope